-Ultimately your surgeon wants to avoid as many potential complications as possible during surgery to remove cancerous lymph nodes from your underarm.
+Ultimately, your surgeon wants to avoid as many potential complications as possible during surgery to remove cancerous lymph nodes from your underarm.

-Through imaging techniques such as x-ray or a mammogram, your cancerous node(s) will be identified, before the Magseed® is injected in to the node(s) to sit inactive until it’s time for scanning or surgical removal.
+Through imaging techniques such as x-ray or a mammogram, your cancerous node will be identified.
+The Magseed® will then be injected into the node to sit inactive until it is time for scanning or surgical removal.

 During chemotherapy, the Magseed® marker will stay firmly in place within the node it has marked, which means it can be rescanned regularly to see how the lymph node has responded to the therapy.

 This gives the surgeon better information about the next steps they need to take.
 In most cases, your surgeon will then look to remove any nodes containing a Magseed®.